buganini/KiKit-UI/README.md

 ![3D Output](screenshots/loose_frame_autotab_mousebites_output_3d.png)

 # Auto Tab
-Tab position candidates is determined by PCB Edge / `max_tab_spacing`, prioritized by divided edge length (smaller first), and skipped if there is an nearby (distance < `max_tab_spacing/3`) cadidate with higher priority.
+Tab position candidates are determined by the PCB edge and max_tab_spacing, prioritized by divided edge length (smaller first), and skipped if there is a nearby candidate (distance < max_tab_spacing/3) with higher priority.

-In the below image, small red dots are tab position candidates, bigger red circle are selected candidates, the two rectangles are two half-bridge tabs.
+In the image below, small red dots are tab position candidates, larger red circles are selected candidates, and the two rectangles represent the two half-bridge tabs.
 ![Auto Tab](screenshots/auto_tab_selection.png)

 # ToDo